rails/rails/guides/source/configuring.md

 * `config.assets.debug` disables the concatenation and compression of assets.
 Set to `true` by default in `development.rb`.

-* `config.assets.manifest` defines the full path to be used for the asset precompiler's manifest file.
-Defaults to using `config.assets.prefix`.

 * `config.assets.cache_store` defines the cache store that Sprockets will use.
 The default is the Rails file store.

 * `config.assets.version` is an option string that is used in MD5 hash generation.
 This can be changed to force all files to be recompiled.